 The gates of haram are adjacent to checkpoints where non-Muslims are turned away.
-We decide to drive through a checkpoint but aren’t detected – the guard doesn’t even look at us.
+We decide to drive through a checkpoint to see how stringent the security is, but we aren’t detected – the guard doesn’t even look at us!
 We pass through the haram boundary… and decide to turn back, taking a longer, safer route to Taif where we check into a hotel and prepare for the next morning.

 We’re almost completely unprepared to visit Mecca.
 Besides its general geographic location, we don’t know anything about what to expect.
 Both of us have a learn as you go approach to traveling, so it’s time to do some research.

 A Google search tells us that Muslims perform many rituals before visiting Mecca for the Hajj (yearly pilgrimage) or Umrah (lesser pilgrimage).
 The Umrah can be performed any time of the year and is less of a commitment than the Hajj: it can be be completed in just a few hours.
 We’ll be doing the Umrah.